 Woldmeskel A. Assessment of Magnitude and Outcomes of Head Injury in Myungsung Christian Medical Center (Korea Hospital), Addis Ababa, Ethiopia (Doctoral dissertation, Addis Ababa University).

-Hunchak C, Teklu S, Meshkat N, Meaney C, Puchalski Ritchie L. Patterns and predictors of early mortality among emergency department patients in Addis Ababa, Ethiopia Public Health.
+Hunchak C, Teklu S, Meshkat N, et al. Patterns and predictors of early mortality among emergency department patients in Addis Ababa, Ethiopia Public Health.
 BMC Res Notes.
 2015;8(1):1–9.

-Tesfay K, Assefa M, Zenebe D, Gebremicael M, Kebede G, Gebrekirstos H. Road traffic injured patients with severe GCS and organ injury had a poor prognosis: A retrospective cohort study.
+Tesfay K, Assefa M, Zenebe D et al. Road traffic injured patients with severe GCS and organ injury had a poor prognosis: A retrospective cohort study.
 BMC Public Health.
 2019;19(1):1–8.

 Moola S, Munn Z, Tufanaru C, Aromataris E, Sears K, Sfetcu R, et al. Checklist for Analytical Cross-Sectional Studies.
 Joanna Briggs Inst Rev Man [Internet].
 2017;6.
-Available from: ‐appraisal-‐tools.html
+Available from: Http://joannabriggs.org/research/criticalappraisal‐tools.html

 Negussie A, Getie A, Manaye E, Tekle T. Prevalence and outcome of injury in patients visiting the emergency department of Yirgalem General Hospital, Southern Ethiopia.
 2018;1–5.

-Eaton J, Hanif AB, Nsurg MS, Grudziak J, Charles A. Epidemiology, management, and functional outcomes of traumatic brain injury in Sub-Saharan Africa.
+Eaton J, Hanif AB, Grudziak J, Charles A. Epidemiology, management, and functional outcomes of traumatic brain injury in Sub-Saharan Africa.
 World Neurosurg.
 2017;108:650–5.